angzosan/ElevatorUsingPDDL/README.md

 name : move
-variables : from, to, x, transfer prerequisetes : (level ?from) (level ?to) (elevator ?x) (transfer ?transfer) (at ?transfer ?from) -να βρισκόμαστε στον όροφο από τον οποίο θέλουμε να ξεκινήσουμε (can_go ?x ?from ?to) -να μπορεί το ασανσέρ x να πάει στον όροφο που θέλουμε να πάμε (is_at ?x ?from)
+variables : from, to, x, transfer prerequisetes : (level ?from) (level ?to) (elevator ?x) (transfer ?transfer) (at ?transfer ?from) -> already being in the level we want to start from (can_go ?x ?from ?to) -> the elevator being able to visit this level (is_at ?x ?from)
 Add list(statements we make 'true') :  (at ?transfer ?to) Remove list(statements we make 'false') : (not (at ?transfer ?from))